 Personally I find Bondi offers up literally more space.
 Manly can feel so overwhelmingly busy during the Summer as the tourists flock there on the famous Manly boat.
 But, Bondi has more space to sit up on the grassy areas and is a bigger beach.

 Manly also seems more like a little holiday town where the main street is pedestrianised and everyone walks around in bare feet.
 Although there’s not nearly as many eating options, it still packs a punch and has some great options for all.
-We really love the walk down to Shelly Beach on the ocean front to The Boathouse.
-Here you’ll find some of the best food in Sydney!
+We really love the walk down to Shelly Beach on the ocean front to The Boathouse restaurant, a great spot for breakfast or lunch.

 The one time I’ve actually been out drinking in Manly recently and everywhere pretty much closed by 12am on a Friday night so if you’re into the partying vibe, definitely head to Bondi.